What’s newGlobal Highlights

 Overall call

-• Rapid weather changes outdoors.
+• Sudden weather changes in mountains

 How to travel it safely

-• Check weather forecasts regularly.
+• Check weather forecasts before hiking; carry rain gear

 Send feedback / Suggest a hidden gem